 Accident Advice Helpline can help with claiming against drunk drivers

 You might be ready to make a claim after being injured in a drink-drive accident, or perhaps you need some advice about the claims process and to find out whether you have a viable claim.
 The best thing to do in either situation is to get in touch with Accident Advice Helpline.
-We have handled hundreds of claims for drink-drive accidents involving serious and minor injuries, and our lawyers operate on a 100% no-win, no-fee* basis.
-You can call us at any time on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making a claim today.
+We have handled hundreds of claims for drink-drive accidents involving serious and minor injuries, and our lawyers operate on a no win no fee basis.
+You can call us at any time on 0800 689 5659 to find out more about making a claim today.